srobotta/moodle-net-prototype/tweaks.md

 docker cp arango-dump-2024-06-19-12-45/dump mn-arangodb:. docker exec -it mn-arangodb sh -c 'arangorestore --all-databases'
 ```

+Note: the restore with a root password works like the dump command.

 When a backup is created all relevant files are inside the `dump` directory.
 This
 directory must be copied from your backup dir into the docker container in the